5 Best cars for long highway drives: comfort, space, and reliability you can count on

 Thanks to advanced battery technology, electric vehicles have also become increasingly viable for long road trips, offering a quiet ride and impressive range compared to earlier models.

-The following four vehicles balance real-world practicality with long-distance comfort.
+The following 5 vehicles balance real-world practicality with long-distance comfort.
 Fuel efficiency, interior noise levels, passenger space, and overall ride quality were key considerations.
-Each model offers a different approach—whether hybrid, electric, or SUV—suiting a range of needs for those planning to spend hours on the road.

 Toyota RAV4 Hybrid